IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 ### Configuration inside Chroot Scripts

-If you want to use these configuration parameters inside a chrooted script, make sure to export them into the environment variables first, since chrooting opens a new shell and therefore loses all local variables.
+To access configuration variables inside chrooted scripts (i.e. scripts that end in `.chroot`) they should be exported into the environment variables, since chrooting opens a new shell and therefore loses all local variables.
-!!! no “you”

 Hooks
 -----

-The images allow for configuration inside their directories.
-!!!wasn't configuration the previous point? if you mean something different here, change the wording.

 There are two types of hooks: